Ujwal0405/-revertUtlityERA/README.md

-# Revert Utlity Era2
+# Revert_Utlity_ERA2

-This utility takes the data from mongo New ERALive2.0 and convert it into old ERA folder structure LC.
+This Utility will collect all th data from mongo and will create metabase as per old ERA

 ## Getting started